cowprotocol/docs/docs/cow-protocol/reference/core/auctions/competition_rules.md

 ## Smart contract

 - Limit price constraint: this rule enforces that an order cannot be executed if its limit price is violated.
+- Solver submitting a transaction needs to be whitelisted (the process about how a solver can get whitelisted is described [here](/cow-protocol/reference/core/auctions/bonding-pools)).

 ## Off-chain protocol